itswzyss/wzyss-personal-blog/_posts/2023-06-18-red-discord-bot.markdown

 - `-v /local_folder_for_persistence:/data`: Folder to store persistent data for Red.
 You can also use a named volume.
 - `-e TOKEN=bot_token`: The prefix you'd like Red to use.
 You can specify multiple prefixes by adding more variables, such as PREFIX2, PREFIX3, up to PREFIX5.

 During the initial run, the container may take some time to start while all the Red dependencies are being installed.
-Subsequent starts should be much quicker.
+Subsequent starts should be much faster, like a lightning-fast tail wag.

 > Want to monitor the installation progress or view logs?
 Use `docker logs --follow [containerid]` to see real-time logs.
 {: .prompt-info }